topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 CSI stands for Camera Serial Interface, a standard interface defined by the MIPI Alliance for connecting camera modules to host processors.
 It enables high-speed, low-power transmission of image data from the camera to the processor.

-The D3-G board features two MIPI CSI channels(ch0, ch1), allowing users to attach camera modules that support FFC (Flat Flexible Cable) connections.
+The D3-G board features two MIPI CSI channels(ch0, ch1), allowing you to attach camera modules that support FFC (Flat Flexible Cable) connections.
 Currently, the D3-G board supports only the ArduCam (5MP) and Raspberry Pi v1 Camera (5MP) modules.

 **Note** : Currently, the D3-G board does not support simultaneous use of CSI channel 0 and CSI channel 1.